-Development of the approximately 327 lots within the Seadrift Subdivision shall be allowed consistent with the provisions of the July 12, 1983 Memorandum of Understanding for the settlement of the litigation between Steven Wisenbaker and the William Kent Estate Company, and the County of Marin, and consistent with the terms of the March 16, 1994, Settlement Agreement in the litigation titled Kelly et al. v.
+Development of the approximately 327 lots within the Seadrift Subdivision shall be allowed consistent with the provisions of this LCP and with the provisions of the July 12, 1983 Memorandum of Understanding for the settlement of the litigation between Steven Wisenbaker and the William Kent Estate Company, and the County of Marin, and consistent with the terms of the March 16, 1994, Settlement Agreement in the litigation titled Kelly et al. v.
 California Coastal Commission, Marin County Superior Court Case No. 152998 between the Seadrift Association and the County of Marin.
 Minimum lot sizes shall be as shown on the final subdivision maps approved by Marin County, as modified by the referenced settlement agreements.
 See Appendix 5: Seadrift Settlement Agreement.

-[Adapted from Unit I Location and Density of New Development Policy 36, p.
-81]
+Adapted from Unit I Location and Density of New Development Policy 36, p.
+81